JosueHerrero/FloowApp/README.txt

 			in the background.

-	-	Permissions and location settings will be asked when activating the tracking/recording, it will be necesary to select the option again when all the permission/setting are ready.
+	-	Permissions and location settings will be asked when activating the tracking/recording, it will be neccesary to select the option again when all the permission/setting are ready.

 	-	If the user starts a recording and he stops it, it is saved and the list is updated.